CTeX-org/zhlipsum/README.md

 ### License

-This work may be distributed and/or modified under the conditions of the [LaTeX Project Public License](http://www.latex-project.org/lppl.txt), either version 1.3c of this license or (at your option) any later version.
+Except for the text data, this work may be distributed and/or modified under the conditions of the [LaTeX Project Public License](http://www.latex-project.org/lppl.txt), either version 1.3c of this license or (at your option) any later version.

+Licenses of text data can be found in this [README](https://github.com/Stone-Zeng/zhlipsum/blob/master/data/README.md).

 -----